ArcaneEngineer/ECS-tutorials/part3.md

 	}
 }
 ```

+...This logic was included because we need a way to initially set up the `transform.x` positions of our tanks, and not of the bullets.
+However, it generalises across any component and any data member (field) of that component.
+Definitely a net win to add it to the code, then!

 Notice that both their function signature (arguments list) and content has changed (conditional blocks added).
 However, within each `else` block, the code is exactly the same as in [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md)](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.md).